Milwaukee Project

-The Milwaukee Project was a program begun in the 1960s designed to improve the IQs and scholastic achievement of children at risk and to study the effects of intellectual stimulation on children from deprived environments.
+The Milwaukee Project was the name given to a program begun in the 1960s designed to improve the IQs and scholastic achievement of children at risk and to study the effects of intellectual stimulation on children from deprived environments.
+That name was originally intended to reflect the very positive results achieved according to its initial evaluation but upon further research the name became more of an irony as it was found that most of the data was fabricated without any evidence of the miraculous gains claimed at first.

 The Project

 Rick Heber of the University of Wisconsin–Madison examined the statistics of districts in the city of Milwaukee.
 His attention was drawn towards one district, where the residents had the lowest median income and lowest level of education in the city.
 The unemployment rate was also very high.
 Although this district contained only 3% of the city's population, 33% of all children who had been labeled "mentally retarded" lived there.

 Program

 Heber selected 40 newborns from this district.
 All had a mother with an IQ lower than 75.
 In many cases the father was absent.
 The newborns were randomly assigned to an experimental and a control group.
 Mothers of children in the experimental group received education and vocational rehabilitation.The children attended an onsite Infant/Child Care program where they received a high quality educational program designed to develop language and cognitive skills.
 They also received three balanced meals a day.
 They stayed there five days a week, seven hours a day.
 When the children were six the program ended and the children attended local schools.
 Both the experimental group and the control group were tested an equal number of times throughout the project.